dwyl/image-classifier/README.md

 We consume the file in this function by using [`consume_uploaded_entry/3`](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html#consume_uploaded_entry/3).
-Whilst consuming the entry/file, we can access its path and then use it to our heart's content.
+Whilst consuming the entry/file, we can access its path and then use its content.
 *For now*, we don't need to use it.
 But we will in the future to feed our image classifier with it!
 After the callback function is executed,